wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

 ### Step 2: Execute operations or wait for scenarios to occur/timeout

-Next, the security team plans a red team operation attempting a breach involving an external compromise with an attempt at installing malware on and controlling an employees computer.
-The red team attempts their operation and succeeds in their end goal without being detected, installing and maintaining malware on several employee laptops during the course of the operation.
+Next, the security team plans a red team operation attempting a breach involving an external compromise with an attempt at installing malware on and controlling an employee's computer.
+The red team attempts their operation and succeeds in their end goal without being detected, installing and maintaining malware on several employee laptops during the operation.
 They continue to maintain access to the network and make sure they are accessing target systems for 7 days, giving a chance for detection by the blue team.
-They then initiate one of the Game Moderator’s (GM) planned incident response trigger scenarios, so that the blue team can start investigating a potential incident and discover what has happened.
+They then initiate one of the Game Moderator’s (GM) planned incident response trigger scenarios so that the blue team can start investigating a potential incident and discover what has happened.

+> **_NOTE:_** For purposes of these examples it should be assumed that all red team operations are planned and executed with the goals of the defensive security team (which can vary wildly based on the organization) as the first concern.
+This isn't a post about how to run red team operations or why they should be run one way or another.

 ### Step 3: Conclude and score forecasts

-Because the scenarios that were forecasted have met one of the possible outcomes, we can conclude them and calculate the panelists accuracy.
+Because the scenarios that were forecasted have met one of the possible outcomes, we can conclude them and calculate the panelists' accuracy.
 To do this we calculate the Brier* score.
 Brier scores range from 0 being the best possible score and 2 being the worst.